dequelabs/axe-core/doc/API.md

 ### API Name: axe.frameMessenger

 Set up a alternative communication channel between parent and child frames.
 By default, axe-core uses `window.postMessage()`.
 See [frame-messenger.md](frame-messenger.md) for details.

+### API name: axe.runPartial / axe.finishRun

+Run axe without frame communication.
+This is the recommended way to run axe in browser drivers such as Selenium and Puppeteer.
+See [run-partial.md](run-partial.md) for details.

 ### Virtual DOM Utilities